 What questions might this project address?

-The project will include an evidence review of published literature relating to functions of outpatient care and classification schemes for outpatient activity.
+The project includes an evidence review of published literature relating to functions of outpatient care and classification schemes for outpatient activity.
 It will develop and test algorithms and quantify the relative scale of activity of each type across systems, hospitals, and by clinical specialty.